exakat/php-dictionary/dictionary/character.ini.rst

 Characters may be represented as a byte, on 8 bits, but also on longer sequences, with UTF-8 or UTF-16.
 By default, PHP uses 8 bits, and there are several extensions to manipulate the encodings.

-In PHP, there is no dedicated type of character: a string of one element is used for that purpose.
+There is no dedicated type for characters: a string of one element is used for that purpose.
 There are some special constraints related to manipulating characters inside a string: it is possible to access individual character in a string, with the array syntax, both to read or modify them.

 .. code-block:: php

    <?php

        $string = 'abc';

        echo $string[1]; // display b

        var_dump($string[1]);
        //string(1) b

    ?>